Curtiss T-32 Condor II: Development

 The Condor II was a 1933 two-bay biplane of mixed construction with a single vertical stabilizer and rudder, and retractable landing gear.
 It was powered by two Wright Cyclone radial engines.
 The first aircraft was flown on 30 January 1933 and a production batch of 21 aircraft was then built.
 The production aircraft were fitted out as 12-passenger luxury night sleeper transports.
-They entered service with Eastern Air Transport and American Airways, forerunners of Eastern Air Lines and American Airlines on regular night services for the next three years.
-The June 15, 1934 American Airlines system timetable marketed its Condors as being "The World's First Complete Sleeper-Planes" with these 12-passenger aircraft being equipped with sleeper berths and also being capable of cruising at 190 miles per hour.
-An example of the Condor services operated by American were daily overnight flights between Dallas and Los Angeles during the mid 1930s with a routing of Dallas–Ft.
+They entered service with Eastern Air Transport and American Airways, forerunners of Eastern Air Lines and American Airlines, respectively, on regular night services for the next three years.
+The June 15, 1934, American Airlines system timetable marketed its Condors as being "The World's First Complete Sleeper-Planes" with these 12-passenger aircraft being equipped with sleeper berths and also being capable of cruising at 190 miles per hour.
+An example of the Condor services operated by American were daily overnight flights between Dallas and Los Angeles during the mid-1930s with a routing of Dallas–Ft.
 Worth–Abilene–Big Spring, TX–El Paso–Douglas, AZ–Tucson–Phoenix–Los Angeles.

-The Colombian Air Force operated three BT-32 equipped with floats in the Colombia-Peru War in 1933.
+The Colombian Air Force operated three BT-32s equipped with floats in the Colombia-Peru War in 1933.

 Two modified T-32s were bought by the United States Army Air Corps (designated YC-30) for use as executive transports.
-One Condor was converted with extra fuel tanks and used by the 1939–1941 United States Antarctic Service Expedition, and, unique for a Condor, had a fixed undercarriage to allow use on floats or skis.
+One Condor was converted with extra fuel tanks and used by the 1939–1941 United States Antarctic Service Expedition, and unique for a Condor, had a fixed undercarriage to allow use on floats or skis.
 Some aircraft were later modified to AT-32 standard with variable-pitch propellers and improved engine nacelles.
 The AT-32D variant could be converted from sleeper configuration to daytime use with 15 seats.
 Four T-32s operating in the United Kingdom were pressed into service with the Royal Air Force at the outbreak of World War II.

-Eight bomber variants (BT-32) were built with manually operated machine gun turrets in the nose and above the rear fuselage.
+Eight bomber variants (BT-32) were built with manually operated machine-gun turrets in the nose and above the rear fuselage.
 All these aircraft were exported.
 A military cargo version (CT-32) was also built for Argentina.
 It had a large loading door on the starboard side of the fuselage.